OpenBB-finance/OpenBB/openbb_platform/platform/core/README.md

 ## 5. REST API

-OpenBB SDK comes with a ready to use Rest API built with FastAPI.
+OpenBB Platform comes with a ready to use Rest API built with FastAPI.
 Start the application using this command:

 ```bash
 uvicorn openbb_core.api.rest_api:app --reload